robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0320/README.md

 # ACS-85-0320

-Divide by 3,5,7,9
+Divide by 3, 5, 7, 9

 ## Overview

-Like a counter.
-But counts odd divisors
+This sketch functions like a counter but focuses on odd divisors.

 ## Pinout